There are 15 breweries (and counting) in Saint Paul, and we want you to have the best experience at each one. Here’s who to bring where.

 Bring your indoor friends.
 We've all got 'em—friends who would rather step on a Lego than walk outside for two seconds in the cold.
 You should bring those friends to 12welve Eyes, Minnesota's first skyway-connected brewery in Lowertown (that also happens to brew really good beer).

 Are you itching to try all of these breweries?
 Hitch a ride and score some drinks during GetKnit Events’ Saint Paul Rails and Ales tour.
 The tour will hit nine of these spots on a crazy bar crawl along the green line.
 Stop by as many or as few as you please, but we’re convinced you’ll have a great time.
-If you really fancy yourself a beer geek, you can also stock up on beer gear from all of your favorite local, regional and national craft breweries at the Beer Dabbler Store.
+If you really fancy yourself a beer geek, you can also stock up on beer gear from all of your favorite local, regional and national craft breweries at a Beer Dabbler pop up or their online store.